Chlorine-trifluoride/WARWARRIOR4/README.md

 ### Info

 Warwarrior is a space physics game.
+All objects with mass interact with each other via gravity.
+A multi-core processor is strongly recommended.
 <br/>

 <img src="https://github.com/Chlorine-trifluoride/WARWARRIOR4/raw/master/.github/media/wsmall.gif"/>